DDP vs. DAP Incoterms

 Our experienced team is here to help you navigate the complex world of international trade and select the best incoterm to suit your specific needs.
 Contact us today and let us help you streamline your logistics.

-*Incoterms are published by International Chamber of Commerce.
+*Incoterms are published by the International Chamber of Commerce.

 From our glossary & FAQ